ehrencrona/gatsby-plugin-testing/README.md

 Gatsby Unit Testing Plugin stores your query data when you build your project.
 It will then be available to components on later test runs.

-Because data is stored when you run `gatsby build`, these are the steps to start testing:
+Because data is stored when you run `gatsby build` or `gatsby develop`, these are the steps to start testing:

 1. Add the `gatsby-plugin-testing` to your project
-2. Run `gatsby build`
+2. Run `gatsby build` or `gatsby develop`
 3. Run your tests

 If you modify the queries of your components, you must rerun `gatsby build` since your tests will otherwise use query results that reflect the previous queries.